DigiJoe79/audiobook-maker-engines/docs/model-management.md

 # Models (mounted as volumes, not baked in)
 **/models/

-# Exception for engines with baked-in models
+# Exception for engines with baked-in models (using COPY)
 !tts/debug-tts/models/
-!tts/chatterbox/models/
+!stt/debug-stt/models/
+!text_processing/debug-text/models/
+!audio_analysis/debug-audio/models/
 ```

 **Why this pattern?**
 - Most engines have large models that should be mounted, not baked in
-- Small engines (like debug-tts) can include models in the image
+- Small engines (like debug-tts) can include models in the image via `COPY`
+- Engines that download models during build (like Chatterbox) don't need an exception
 - Without the exception, `COPY` fails with "not found" error

 **Troubleshooting:**